wp-plugins/wp-monalisa/readme.txt

 4. wp-Monalisa import thickbox dialog

 == Changelog ==

+= v2.6 (2013-03-16) =
+* changed hint text to new WordPress labels
+* extendd support of use from within php
+* fixed bug with BuddyPress when using tables for output

 = v2.5 (2012-10-26) =
 * with special configurations smilies disappeared or where shown with wrong dimensions